foundersandcoders/old-coursebook/patterns/week6/chartjs.md

  ``` javascript
  myChart.Radar(data, options);
  ```
  - The options parameter allows users to customise the look and feel of the charts, we have provided an example of the option object which changes certain styles of the chart.
-To view all the options available please view the [following](http://www.chartjs.org/docs/#radar-chart-chart-options)
+To view all the options available please view [this link](http://www.chartjs.org/docs/#radar-chart-chart-options)
 ```javascript
      var options = {
       pointLabelFontColor: "#ffffff",